MajinWamu/CMCRandomizer/README.md

 This tab will allow you to select which opponent's lineups you want shuffled.
 This will shuffle both the blue and red side separately.
 In other words, if you play on the blue side during your initial playthrough, try to play through the red side to experience a completely different lineup.
 (Excellent for new game+)

 ### Levels
-This tab will allow you to select if you want to randomize the opponent's monster's levels.
-You can even choose how high you want their level to reach.
+This tab will allow you to select if you want to randomize particular opponent's monster levels.
+You can select the range of the levels (the minimum and maximum level).
 These options are great for even when you don't want to randomize the monsters, but just want to play the base game with an increased challenge.

 ### Options
 Extra options.
 More to come